muratk5n/thirdwave/en/README.md

 ---

-France has good solar potential in its Southeast, around Montepellier, Marseille, and Corsica.
+France has good solar [potential](https://pbs.twimg.com/media/FG8kMI7WQAEi5bH?format=jpg&name=small) in its Southeast, around Montepellier, Marseille, and Corsica.
+Gigawatt level CSPs should be possible in these locations.

 ---